 What are the requirements/qualifications for tenure?

-These can be found in Section 6 of the Employee Handbook. http://www.macalester.edu/employmentservices/handbook/sec6.html
+These can be found in Section 3 of the Faculty Handbook. http://www.macalester.edu/provost/facultyhandbook/03facultypersonnelpolicies/03-01facultypersonnelpolicies.html

 What effect do budget dynamics have on how many tenure-track professors are reviewed in a given year?